amarsrivastava19/Nemesis-Engine/README.md

 # Problem Statement

-"Child abductions by strangers" are one of the most dangerous crimes that law enforcement agencies like the FBI investigate.
-This is because this class of crime comes with it a rapidly shrinking response window:
+"Child abductions by strangers" are one of the most dangerous classes of crimes that the FBI investigates.
+For abductions specificaly, a rapidly shrinking response window prevents law enforcement from easily rescuing victims:
 <br>
 **First responders typically have around 90 minutes to ascertain where an abductor and victim might be.**